Potato

 Take Action

-The company Simplot that developed the GM potato says, “When there’s a market we’ll be there.”
+The company Simplot that developed the GM potato said (2017), “When there’s a market we’ll be there.”

 “This really just comes down to Canadian retailers and food service providers – once they demonstrate interest, we have plenty of growers lined up that would like to grow for us.” – Doug Cole, Director of Marketing and Biotech Affairs at J.R.
 Simplot Company, seller of GM seed potatoes, 2019.